Radiotherapy is the use of high-energy rays (usually x-rays) to treat cancer.

 - To relieve symptoms such as pain.
 It does this by helping to shrink the cancer.
 This type of radiotherapy usually only needs one or two treatments, or a very short course of treatment.

-Radiotherapy machines need staff (called radiographers) who are specially trained to operate the machines and give you the treatment.
+Staff called radiographers give you the treatment.
 Radiotherapy machines are quite big and take up space, so they have their own area in the cancer treatment centre.

 Radiotherapy can be given in two different ways: